 Vaccination is Not Treatment

-The HPV vaccine is not therapeutic and is not intended to treat patients with cervical cytologic abnormalities or genital warts.
+The HPV vaccine is not therapeutic and is not intended to treat patients with abnormal cervical screening test, abnormal Pap smear or genital warts.

 Vaccination of Women Older Than 26 Years